0xReki/0xreki.github.io/_posts/2021/2021-11-15-water-tiger.md

 All games will be played in Final Fantasy XIV Online as friendly matches “Full Game Four-player Mahjong (Kuitan Enabled)” on Data Centre Light.
 Don't be confused, what Doman Mahjong considers a “Full Game” is just a hanchan, it's *not* an iichan.
 After the game, since FFXIV doesn't have logs and spectator mode (yet!
-Yoshi-P, please add one for us!) the result should be screenshotted and sent to the organizer.
+Yoshi-P, please add one for us!) the result should be screenshotted and sent to the orgaBlue Tiger
+CC-BY-SA 3.0 Stewiemgrnizer.

 ## Rules